-5.1.4.
-Noise
+5.2.1.4.
+Noise:

-Plants, machines and equipment used for preparation and construction works will cause high localised noise level that can impact workers and the nearby communities.
+77. Plants, machines and equipment used for preparation and construction works will cause high localised noise level that can impact workers and the nearby communities.
 This impact is likely to be ongoing issue throughout the construction stage and to a lesser degree the operational phase.
 As the construction of the office building represents existing infrastructure, any noise or vibration impacts are likely already being experienced by the local community.
 Most of the residential houses are located close to the that experience high noise levels from moving vehicles and heavy plants.
 Effective communication of working hours will go towards alleviating any impacts during the construction phase.

-5.15.
-Odor
+5.2.1.5 Odor:

-This is a big construction and the materials used in construction including finishing materials often contain chemicals that can linger on their surfaces or escape into the air and they can produce powerful smells that can potentially harm workers and a nuisance to neighboring residents and businesses.
+78. This is a big construction and the materials used in construction including finishing materials often contain chemicals that can linger on their surfaces or escape into the air and they can produce powerful smells that can potentially harm workers and a nuisance to neighbouring residents and businesses.
 Such is a combination of the entire mixture of chemicals evaporating from new paint, sealants, flooring, sheetrock, wood, and other building materials that are called VOCs (Volatile Organic Compounds).
-In addition, accidental spillage of oil (e.g., formwork oil or mineral oil) in the construction site can clog drains and cause terrible smell from stagnant water.
+In addition, aaccidental spillage of oil (e.g., formwork oil or mineral oil) in the construction site can clog drains and cause terrible smell from stagnant water.
 These are controllable risks which if properly managed, will not lead to negative impacts.

-5.1.6.
-Occupational Health and Safety (OHS)
+5.2.1.6.
+Occupational Health and Safety (OHS):

-The use and storage of hazardous substances during construction can impact on physical soil and water resources if they accidentally spill or leak into the environment and if hazardous materials are not properly disposed of.
+- 79. The use and storage of hazardous substances during construction can impact on physical soil and water resources if they accidentally spill or leak into the environment and if hazardous materials are not properly disposed of.
 There are several project activities which could generate soil and/or water pollution from hazardous substances or materials.
 Fuel and lubricants will be needed during construction activities.
-If not properly stored or handled, this could result in run off into the local soil or drainage systems which feed directly into the coastal environment.
+If not properly stored or handled, this could result in run off into the local soil or drainage systems which feed directly into the coastal environment. - 80.
 Wastewater and slurry from concrete production will have a high pH level making it alkaline and also contains chromium.
 Highly alkaline water can result in the death of marine organisms should it enter the marine environment.
 High amounts of concrete may be needed; therefore, this impact is considered to be high.
 Should an emergency event occur there is also potential for a discharge of hazardous substances to the environment or the use of fire retardants during firefighting.
+Other OHS risks include mobile equipment, electrical hazards, slips and trips, and lifting heavy items.